-Jury Selection To Begin For Chicago Cop Charged With Murder In Teen's Death
+Chicago Police Officer Goes On Trial For Murder Of Black Teen

 Christy Lopez is a former Justice Department attorney who helped lead the investigation.
 She says the recommendations in a draft consent decree that would mandate reforms are a milestone.

-"What this consent decree does is it attempts to address each of those components that allowed the LaQuan McDonald (shooting) and so many other problematic incidents to occur," Lopez says.
+"What this consent decree does is it attempts to address each of those components that allowed the Laquan McDonald (shooting) and so many other problematic incidents to occur," Lopez says.

-Components like training, discipline, recruitment and accountability--all things she says that must be addressed in order to change the culture of a police department.
+Components like training, discipline, recruitment and accountability — all things she says that must be addressed in order to change the culture of a police department.

 While those recommendations are a start, Maria Hernandez says the consent decree doesn't go far enough.
 Hernandez is an organizer with Black Lives Matter.